 - b) There shall be 2 animals as a maximum carried in the cabin for passengers provided the weight of animal including the crate is not exceeding 5 kg and the size of crate is 43x30x27cm as a maximum.
 The crate must have an impermeable bottom, must be placed under the passenger's seat and the animal must not leave it during the flight.
 In other events, the animals shall be carried as checked baggage in the baggage compartment only, if allowed by technical parameters of the aircraft.

 - c) The carriage of living animals shall be subject to applicable price list of the carrier.
 The escort dog, if accompanying the blind, deaf or other disabled person, and the service dog can be carried in the cabin for passengers free of charge and without crate.
 These dogs must wear harness, leash, have a training certificate and required documents, muzzle shall be recommended to be put on, if necessary.

-- a) The carrier may search passenger’s baggage in the passenger’s presence.
-If the passenger is not present, the carrier shall be eligible to open the passenger’s baggage in the presence of at least one witness, who is not an employee of the carrier, if it suspects the baggage contains items excluded from carriage or the carriage of which requires a special procedure.
+- a) The carrier, when suspecting that the Passenger’s Baggage may contain the items prohibited in the carriage or whose carriage may require special procedures, may search passenger's baggage in the passenger's presence.
+If the passenger is not present and is not therefore able to consent to Baggage check, the carrier shall be eligible to open the passenger's baggage in the presence of at least one witness, who is not an employee of the carrier, if it suspects the baggage contains items excluded from carriage or the carriage of which requires a special procedure.

 - b) Should the passenger refuse the baggage search request, the carrier may refuse a relevant person and/or her/his baggage for carriage.